How to make money with affiliate marketing from the word go

 That is why a lot of people think that only blogs with massive followings can make lots of money with them.

-But you don’t have to have a massive blog to make money with Amazon affiliates.
+But you don’t have to have a massive blog to make money with affiliate marketing.
 Carolina’s tips and strategies work for small blogs too.
 It’s just a matter of including the links in the right places, maximising the chances of getting people to click and picking the right products.
 And this is what Carolina teaches you in her book.

 Here is a list of chapters of the book and what I think about them.